JashanMaan28/swark-continued/README.md

 No source code, file contents, or personal information is ever included in the telemetry data.

 We use [@vscode/extension-telemetry](https://github.com/microsoft/vscode-extension-telemetry) module to collect this data.
-The data is sent to Azure Application Insights and is used solely to improve Swark's functionality and user experience.
+The data is sent to Azure Application Insights and is used solely to improve Swark Continued's functionality and user experience.

 You can disable telemetry collection by setting `"telemetry.telemetryLevel": "off"` in your VS Code settings.

 ## License

-Swark is licensed under the [GNU Affero General Public License v3.0](https://github.com/swark-io/swark/blob/main/LICENSE)
+Swark Continued is licensed under the [GNU Affero General Public License v3.0](LICENSE)

+This fork maintains the same AGPL-3.0 license as the [original Swark project](https://github.com/swark-io/swark/blob/main/LICENSE).